The information in this article is up to date through tax year 2020 (taxes filed in 2021).

 Many Americans find that working for themselves provides the flexibility and extra income that can be hard to find in a traditional job.
 Words like side gig, side hustle, freelance, independent contracting, and small business owner might describe what you do, but is it the same as being self-employed?
-Here’s how you can tell.
+Here are different work situations that the IRS considers self-employment.

 When someone dictates how you must provide your services or products, you are, by definition, an employee.
 If your job is traditional, your employer withholds money for income taxes, Social Security, and Medicare from your paycheck.
 But many of today’s side gigs are contracted, and your “employer” doesn’t have to withhold anything as long as you provide them with your taxpayer ID number (SSN, EIN, etc.).

 Drivers for Uber and Lyft

 Rideshare drivers for apps like Uber and Lyft are considered sole proprietors.
 Sole proprietors are more than just self-employed: they are small business owners.
 Other types of small businesses include S-Corps, LLCs, and partnerships.
 As a rideshare driver and a small business owner, you are eligible for several important tax breaks.
 For more, read Rideshare Tax Deductions.

 Independent distributor (i.e. Avon, Mary Kay, AdvoCare, LulaRoe, etc.)

 Essential oils, candles, clothing, health supplements… the list of products that are sold through home parties continues to grow.
 Being a sales consultant is considered self-employment if you are treating it as a true business.
 Also note that you are eligible to take small business deductions if you are actively selling products in pursuit of a profit.